 Understanding the process to take after a fire is the fastest way to get your family back on track.

 Step 1 – Assess the Damage Causes by the Fire

 The first step is to assess the degree of the damage.
-A professional will come into your home and examine in detail all the damage sustained to your home or business.
-After any fire, there will damage, how extensive the damage is varies.
+A professional will come into your home and examine in detail all the damage sustained to your home or business, which can vary.

 Step 2 – Isolating Unsafe Areas

 Unsafe areas will need to be isolated.
 After a fire is extinguished, it becomes very apparent how much damage the water used to douse the fire can do.
 A proper assessment of the damage should now take place.

 Unsafe areas should be isolated and blocked off to prevent injury to humans and further damage to the building.
 Any areas that are dangerous will be blocked off, this will prevent them from worsening as time goes on.

 Step 3 – Water Removal

 The third step in the repair process is to remove all the water and dry the affected areas.
 The longer water sits and is stagnant, the worse the damage can be; it is important to clean up the water as soon as possible.